Seikh05/Arduino-LDR-Task1/README.md

 * `lightThreshold = 400` (dark)
 * `brightThreshold = 800` (very bright)

-These values can be adjusted based on your environment.
+These values can be adjusted based on our environment.

 ### **Serial Monitor Output**